72SOLD Reviews: Costs, How It Works, and Alternatives

 3. Set your terms.
 You can choose a closing date and move-out date ahead of time.

 4. Advertise.
-72SOLD will create a marketing plan for your home and get potential buyers excited about your home.
+72SOLD will create a marketing plan for your home and get potential buyers excited about it.
+Buyers have only 8 days to make an offer.

 72SOLD reviews from customers